flokapi/serial-justice-simulation/README.md

 Example: [expected_result.txt](./doc/expected_result.txt)

+Steps:

-If the DAO has no members, the members will be added
+1. If the DAO has no members, the members will be added

-The first member submits a questions, which burns a Justice Token.
+2. The first member submits a questions, which burns a Justice Token.
 If he has no JT token, he will have to wait util the next token creation.

-A member of the DAO will be randomly picked as the next voter on the question.
-He submits an answer.
+3. A member of the DAO will be randomly picked as the next voter on the question.

+4. The new voter submits an answer.

-The first member repeats requesting new voters by spending tokens until the question reaches a certain number of votes and becomes "finally answered".
+5. The first member repeats requesting new voters by spending tokens until the question reaches a certain number of votes and becomes "finally answered".